gift-080/Gift--Ngoveni-CPUT-Eporttfolio/README.md

 - **Situation:** As part of the Work Readiness Training, I was required to complete an online Business Communication course to enhance my professional communication skills.
 - **Task:** My goal was to learn the proper use of language, tone, and etiquette in both written and verbal communication within the workplace.
 - **Action:** I completed the course modules and quizzes, focusing on topics like non-verbal communication, formal vs informal tone, email etiquette, and video conferencing professionalism.
-- **Result:** I achieved an overall score of **80%**.
+- **Result:** I achieved an overall score of **100**.
 The course improved my understanding of how to communicate clearly and respectfully in a professional setting, which I can now apply in interviews and workplace interactions.

 ---
 ## 2. INTERVIEW SKILLS.

 ### EVIDENCE.
-I completed the **Interview Skills** course and gained a full understanding of how to prepare for and conduct myself during a job interview.
+I completed the Interview Skills course and gained a full understanding of how to prepare for and conduct myself during a job interview.
-The lessons covered the **purpose of interviews**, **researching companies**, and techniques like the **CAR method (Context, Action, Result)** for answering behavioral questions.
+The lessons covered the purpose of interviews, researching companies, and techniques like the CAR method (Context, Action, Result) for answering behavioral questions.
-The quizzes tested my knowledge on answering questions such as *“Tell me about yourself”* and *“What is your greatest weakness?”*
+The quizzes tested my knowledge on answering questions such as *“Tell me about yourself”* and “What is your greatest weakness?”

 I completed the course with a **100% score**, showing strong comprehension of the interview process and techniques.